-To detect a 40% reduction (a reduction in event rate from 0.000986 to 0.0005916), with a 90% power and two-sided significance level of 5%, a total sample size of 212,960 women would be required without inflation for clustering effect.
+To detect a 40% reduction (a reduction in event rate from 0.000986 to 0.0005916). with a 90% power and two-sided significance level of 5%, a total sample size of 212,960 women would be required without inflation for clustering effect.
 This infection rate estimate is conservative as it is based on culture confirmed cases only so the inclusion of clinically suspected cases will likely increase the power.
 There are no published estimates for the hospital-level intracluster correlation coefficient (ICC) for early-onset neonatal infection, but we would expect any variations in the infection rates across clusters to be a result of individuals' clinical or demographic risk factors, biochemical or molecular markers, or bacterial load rather than hospital-level factors, hence we have chosen a small ICC of 0.0001.
-Assuming this ICC, an average cluster size of 4,500 (calculated using published NHS Maternity statistics for deliveries in consultant-led or AMUs with a minimum of 3000 deliveries per annum), and allowing for a coefficient of variation in cluster size of 0.31, the design effect for the sample size would be around 1.5.
-Adjusting for the design effect would lead to a total sample size of 320.000 women.
+Assuming this ICC, an average cluster size of 4,500 (calculated using published NHS Maternity statistics for deliveries in consultant-led or AMUs with a minimum of 3000 deliveries per annum) and allowing for a coefficient of variation in cluster size of 0.31, the design effect for the sample size would be around 1.5.
+Adjusting for the design effect would lead to a total sample size of 320,000 women.
 These could be recruited from a minimum of 72 maternity sites, but we aim to recruit from 80 sites to improve our power should infection rates be lower, and also reduce the trial duration.
 Any possible loss in precision due to uncertainties in the hospital-level ICC and not accounting for multiple births will be offset by the expected increase in infection rate.

-GBS3 Protocol\Final 2.0\17Jul2020 14.2.2 Sub-randomisation comparing antenatal enriched culture medium testing versus intrapartum rapid testing

-A second level randomisation for sites randomised to routine testing will be performed so that approximately half undertake each testing strategy.
-The incidence rate of neonatal sepsis is low, so we will have insufficient power (63%) to use the same primary outcome as the principal comparison.
+14.2.2 Sub-randomisation comparing antenatal enriched culture medium testing versus intrapartum rapid testing low, so we will have insufficient power (63%) to use the same primary outcome as the principal comparison.
 Comparisons for this sub-randomisation will focus on rates of uptake, accuracy in relation to maternal colonisation in labour and abilities to deliver a test in time for adequate IAP that cumulatively influence effectiveness.